Nanomaterials from the hybrid of organic and inorganic materials for the treatment of cancer

 We aspire to substantially improve health care using our nanotechnology platforms

-PDX Pharmaceuticals, LLC, has an office in Lake Oswego, Oregon, and a laboratory on the 13th floor of the OHSU’s Center for Health and Healing in Portland, Oregon.
-The company utilize the state of the art equipment at the Biomedical…
+PDX Pharmaceuticals is located on the 13th floor of the OHSU’s Center for Health and Healing in Portland, Oregon.
+The company utilizes state of the art equipment at the Biomedical Engineering Department, core facilities, and animal facilities at OHSU.

 RNA Interference (RNAi).
 Recent advances in genetic sequencing are beginning to shed light on functionally redundant genes which drive cancer development.
 RNA interference circumvents the druggability issue associated with…